IMIO/gha-workflows/README.md

 ## package-test-uv.yml

 Test a Plone package.
-Test environment is bootstrapped using uv and buildout.
+Test environment is bootstrapped using [uv](https://github.com/astral-sh/uv) and [buildout](https://github.com/buildout/buildout).

+> **Note:** Supported Python versions are listed on [uv documentation](https://docs.astral.sh/uv/reference/policies/platforms/#python-support).
+If you need to use a deprecated Python 3 version, you can pin an older uv version using the `uv_version` input.
+For Python 2 support, use the `package-test-legacy.yml` workflow instead.

 ### Inputs